MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/configure.md

 Based on the approval or decline, the following happens:

-- If you approve the access request, the user record is created with selected roles and the user receives an email with invitation code, User can redeem the invitation code to sign in to the portal.
+- If you *approve* the access request, the user record is created with selected roles and the user receives an email with invitation code.
+The user can redeem the invitation code to sign in to the portal.
 More information: [Redeem invitation](portals-admin-reporting.md#redeem-invitation)

-- If you decline the access request, the user record isn't created, and the user receives an email stating that the request is declined.
+- If you *decline* the access request, the user record isn't created, and the user receives an email stating that the request is declined.

 ## View the Power BI dashboard